 Excessive fluid, sodium and fat intake add burden to the heart.
-Dietitian will advise you on a suitable diet.
+Your dietitian will advise you on a suitable diet.

-Muscles need extra blood and oxygen when you are stressed or anxious; increasing the demands on your weak heart.
-Occupational therapist will teach you stress management techniques.
+Muscles need extra blood and oxygen when you are stressed or anxious, thus increasing the demands on your weak heart.
+Your occupational therapist will teach you stress management techniques.

 Exercise helps to improve your cardiovascular fitness and strengthens your muscles, thus reducing the demand on the heart.
-Your Physiotherapist will prescribe a suitable exercise programme so that you can exercise safely.
+Your physiotherapist will prescribe a suitable exercise programme so that you can exercise safely.

-Doctor will treat existing heart disease with medication and /or surgery.
+Your doctor will treat the existing heart disease with medication and/or surgery.

 Engaging in daily activities may make you feel tired.
-However, it is necessary to do activities as they may help in strengthening the heart muscles.
-Engaging in purposeful activities also increase the sense of well-being as well as increase quality of life.
-The Occupational Therapist will teach you energy conservation tips to decrease energy demands of the heart.
+However, it is necessary to do so as they may help in strengthening heart muscles.
+Engaging in purposeful activities also improve your well-being as well as increase your quality of life.
+Your occupational therapist will teach you energy conservation tips to decrease energy demands of the heart.

-You will also have follow-up care to maintain your health and address any problems you have.
-Nurses will advise you on the follow-up plan.
+Your nurses will advise you on a follow-up plan to maintain your health and address any problems you may have.

-IMPORTANT FOR YOU!
+IMPORTANT TO NOTE!

 - 1. Accept the condition for what it is.

 - 2. Realise that this is part of your life.

-- 3. Listen to your health care professionals.
+- 3. Listen to your healthcare professionals.

 - 4. Control your fluid, sodium and fat intake.

 - 5. Avoid cigarettes and excess alcohol.

 - 6. Take your medications as prescribed.

 - 7. Stay as active as possible and exercise safely.

-- 8. Control stress.
+- 8. Manage stress.

-- Recognise feelings of hopelessness and depression.
+- 9. Recognise feelings of hopelessness and depression.
 Get psychological support if needed.